Lucas-L12/Verilog-Projects/UART/docs/interface.md

 # Interface

 ## Description
-Stores data and generates control flags.
+The interface module acts as a simple buffer with a status flag.
+It stores a data word and indicates whether the data is valid or has been consumed.

-## Signals
+## Operation

-- set_flag
-- clr_flag
-- flag
+- When `set_flag` is asserted, the input data (`din`) is stored and the flag is set.
+- When `clr_flag` is asserted, the flag is cleared, indicating that the data has been consumed.
+- The stored data remains unchanged until new data is written.

 ## Behavior

-Acts like a simple buffer with status flag.
+- `flag = 1` → data is valid (buffer full)
+- `flag = 0` → no valid data (buffer empty)

-## Note ⚠️
+## Note

-Flag is level-based, not a pulse → requires pulse generation for TX.
+The flag is level-based, not a pulse.
+Therefore, additional logic may be required when connecting to modules that expect pulse signals (e.g., transmitter start signal).